TL;DR:

 4. Evaluate Data Sources and Black-Box Risk

-Use AI-driven suggestions as inputs, not gospel.
+Use artificial intelligence-driven suggestions as inputs, not gospel, to maintain originality in articles.

 5. Integration and Workflow